 In Figure 12 three event action overrides are defined for an IPS configured in inline protection mode.
 Network events triggering alarms with Risk Rating equal to 95 and higher will cause the source host to be blocked inline by the IPS.
 Packets generating alarms with Risk Rating between 80 and 94 will be dynamically denied inline.
 Finally, events with any Risk Rating (between 0 and 100) will trigger an alert in the log.

-The implementation of event action overrides is a useful tool that extends the quarantine of hosts by Cisco Security Agent to the IPS, delivering a true end-to-end enforcement, from the endpoint to the network.
+event action overrides is a useful tool that extends the quarantine of hosts by Cisco Security Agent to the IPS, delivering a true end-to-end enforcement, from the endpoint to the network.
 While the use of this practice yields clear benefits, there are some important aspects that should be considered prior to its adoption:

 • After an event action override is set it applies to all events with Risk Ratings falling in the range configured, not only those concerning to hosts in the Watch List.